Aliases for DGKQ Gene

 External Ids for DGKQ Gene

 The protein encoded by this gene contains three cysteine-rich domains, a proline-rich region, and a pleckstrin homology domain with an overlapping Ras-associating domain.
 It is localized in the speckle domains of the nucleus, and mediates the regeneration of phosphatidylinositol (PI) from diacylglycerol in the PI-cycle during cell signal transduction. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DGKQ Gene

-DGKQ (Diacylglycerol Kinase, Theta 110kDa) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+DGKQ (Diacylglycerol Kinase Theta) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include kinase binding and phospholipase binding.
 An important paralog of this gene is DGKI.

 UniProtKB/Swiss-Prot for DGKQ Gene